jordibruin/Swift-Charts-Examples/README.md

 ## How to add a new chart

 Each chart needs a preview chart as well as a detail view.
 The preview chart is used in the home screen of the app for easier navigation.
-Look at the Simple Chart Simple code to see what the format should be for the preview charts.
+Look at the Simple Line Chart code to see what the format should be for the preview charts.
 On the detail view, make sure you add some customisation options in a separate section from the chart.
+If you have any questions feel free to create an [issue](https://github.com/jordibruin/SwiftChartExamples/issues).

 <img src="images/charts_wwdc_slide.png">
 Source: https://developer.apple.com/videos/play/wwdc2022/10137/